mj-jimenez/pandrugs-frontend/app/help/help.md

 ### 4.1 Summary Box<a name="summary-box"></a>

 This box details the total number of queried genes as well as the number of genes present and absent in PanDrugsdb.
-Morever, it specifies the type of query in the title and the [Advanced Options](#!/help#advanced-options) that were selected.
+Morever, it specifies the type of query in the title and the [analysis options](#!/help#analysis-options) that were selected.
 If you made a [Small Variants Query](#!/help#vcf-query) with <span style="color:#50AC50">**PharmCAT analysis**</span>, the full PharmCAT's report will be available for download at the summary box.

 <div style="text-align: left;"><img src="summary-box-01.png" alt="Summary Box" height="100%" width="100%"/>